tushara04/YSP2025_TDCS/README.md

 ```
 mkdir -p ysp_setup && cd ysp_setup && for f in run.m4 Brewfile macos.sh zprofile zshrc; do curl -fsSLO "https://raw.githubusercontent.com/tushara04/YSP_Day1/main/macos/$f"; done && m4 run.m4 | /bin/bash
 ```
+2. **Open Terminal**: press Cmd+Space (first press the left "Cmd" key and then press the Space bar while holdig the "Cmd" key) on your keyboard.
+Then press the "Enter" key.
+3. **Paste the copied code:** in the window that opens, right click with your touchpad/mouse and click on "Paste".
+Then press the "Enter" key.
+4. This should now run a bunch of commands on your terminal.
+Pay attention to it, and if there are instructions given, follow them!

+If at any point the application "Visual Studio Code" opens, then that means everything is set.
+You can let your instructor know! :)

 ---
 ### Not working or stuck somewhere?